-- Results/Value: the relative ability of an employee to deliver results and add value in a sustained and acceptable manner
+The relative ability of an employee to deliver results and add value in a sustained and acceptable manner

-- Likeability: the relative personal and cultural impact the employee has on those they work with and for
+The relative personal and cultural impact the employee has on those they work with and for

-There is usually a quiet celebration when these employees decide to leave … right?
-This can be followed by a concerted review of hiring practices and protocols as well as reflection on what could have been done differently to provide this employee with a better path and more support, but for all intents and purposes, when a Quadrant 1 employee decides to leave, “things” frequently “get better” … almost immediately!
+There is usually a quiet celebration when these employees decide to leave right?
+This can be followed by a concerted review of hiring practices and protocols as well as reflection on what could have been done differently to provide this employee with a better path and more support, but for all intents and purposes, when a Quadrant 1 employee decides to leave, “things” frequently “get better” almost immediately!

-We have long heard stories of the cultural affect talented employees who demonstrate disregard for others in the process of achieving goals can have.
-When a Quadrant 3 employee decides to leave, there is a readily acknowledged hole to fill … and people typically come out of the woodwork to lend a hand in that regard.
+We have long heard stories of the cultural effect talented employees who demonstrate a disregard for others in the process of achieving goals can have.
+When a Quadrant 3 employee decides to leave, there is a readily acknowledged hole to fill and people typically come out of the woodwork to lend a hand in that regard.
 The departure can unleash a collective energy that neutralizes the significance of the impact.

 All of that to say, the real costs of employee attrition emanate from Quadrant 4.
 And those costs typically take the form of undesirable trends in some predictably familiar categories: productivity, engagement and retention.

-Regardless of the task or set of responsibilities under discussion, it takes time to build a base of relevant experience and develop skill.
+Regardless of the task or set of responsibilities under discussion, it takes time to build a base of relevant experience and develop skills.
 With all the competing priorities that besiege us each day, it can be easy to take people on your team who possess that comparative competence for granted.
 But that foundation of competency and proficiency typically translates to effective and timely decision-making that keep the train on the tracks!
 When you lose a high-performing employee that is currently adding documented value, it simply stands to reason that your targeted outcomes are temporarily at greater risk.
 Replacing a key Quadrant 4 employee on an org chart is in no way the same thing as replacing their impact and influence on the delivery of targeted outcomes.